The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 * Save two-minute cooldowns for when the boss comes back, unless you need the DPS on adds.
 * By splitting groups into melee and ranged, melee can always move with the tank and have 100% uptime.
 * Make sure you bait Sun's Pinions in the correct order.
 If AoEs are baited wrong, players can still adjust.
-* Use mitigation such as Addle, Feint, and Magicked Barrier on raidwides and tank busters.
+* Use mitigation such as Addle, Feint, and Magick Barrier on raidwides and tank busters.
 * Use personal mitigation on heavy raidwides as well, especially Life's Agonies if you do not have an Astrologian.